e-300/Remote-Execution-Agent/README.md

 # Tailscale-MCP-Remote-Ops-Agent
 > Secure AI-powered infrastructure management over zero-trust networks

-This is a proof-of-concept agent that lets you chat with Claude to execute commands on a remote server via SSH and Tailscale, using the Model Context Protocol (MCP).
-This isn't anything close to being production ready this is just a weekend project I built to explore the space of AgentOps.
+This is a proof-of-concept agent that lets you chat with Claude to execute commands on a remote server via SSH and Tailscale, using MCP.
+It isn’t production-ready more of a personal POC I hacked together over a few days to explore the AgentOps space.

 ---
 > **Note:** This is an independent proof-of-concept and **not** an official Tailscale product.
 ---

 # The Problem
 Managing servers today forces a bad tradeoff: either give AI full shell access which is insane, copy-paste commands manually which is tedious, or build fragile custom integrations.
-This POC demonstrates a middle path where an AI agent that can execute only whitelisted commands over tailscale's zero trust network, letting you manage infrastructure through natural conversation without sacrificing safety.
+This POC demonstrates a middle path where an AI agent can execute only whitelisted commands over Tailscale’s zero-trust network, letting you manage infrastructure through natural conversation without sacrificing safety.

 This POC combines:
 * AI agent (Claude with MCP tools)